latitov/JS_HTML_Widgets/README.md

 - snippets of code and examples;
 - ready to use... framework in vanilla JS, to create widgets of your own;

+# _Note: this version is outdated.
+If you are interested in a production ready one, and in a help to migrate to it, please contact me_.

 Here's an example of what it look like.

 #### A widget code